jmonson/naivepingdom/README.md

   - MVC pattern with Router
 - Adequate datastore
 - Terraform / Kubernetes
-- Swagger.
-Implement a swagger library to provide an API documentation endpoint
+- Implement a swagger library to provide an API documentation endpoint